Even if you don't know where you see yourself in five years, there's a right way to answer this question during an interview.

 “Where do you see yourself in five years?”

-Hiring managers may pose this common interview question a few different ways.
-Below are a few examples of similar interview questions that aim at uncovering the same information:
+Hiring managers may pose this common interview question in different ways.
+Below are a few examples of similar interview questions that aim to uncover the same information:

 What are your long-term career goals?